social-streets/the-slice/site-template/src/data/articles/reflect-exhibition-unpaid-carers-tower-hamlets.md

   - "features"
 featuredImage: "/images/Brian-carers-centre-exhibition-Rehan-Jamil.jpg"
 author: "siva-thangarajah"
-excerpt: "‘We don’t actually know how many people are unpaid carers, because they don’t see themselves as carers.
+description: "‘We don’t actually know how many people are unpaid carers, because they don’t see themselves as carers.
 To them, it’s just looking after a loved one.
 But with the right support, we can be warriors.’"
 ---

 Originally taken for the Reflect exhibition by the Carers Centre Tower Hamlets, which was cut short by Covid-19, these photos by local photographer [Rehan Jamil](https://romanroadlondon.com/changing-faces-of-the-east-end-rehan-jamil/) show the many heritage spaces in our area where unpaid carers go to relax.